mredodos/ecab-taxi-booking-manager/readme.txt

 **🧢 Driver Panel to track service status**
 Driver panel feature enables administrators to assign vehicles to drivers.
 Additionally, email notifications are automatically sent to relevant parties whenever there is a change in the service status of an order

+**🔢 Quantity with interval booking time**
+You can set quantity of transport with interval of booking time for that transport

 ## Available Addons:

 **⏰ [Peak Hour Addon](https://mage-people.com/product/taxi-peak-hour-pricing-addon/)**